aegersz/DEC-Core/README.md

 ## Features

 - **Solid-State Capacitive Storage**
+  Uses certain crystals, mix of lipids and geological dielectrics.

-  Uses SiO₂ and mineral/vegetable/fish oil dielectrics, avoiding volatile electrolytes.
+It avoids the use of environmentally risky and unfriendly volatile electrolytes.

 - **Universal Smart Charger Compatibility**
   Includes a smart charger profile (Model 3070) optimized for DEC, Li-ion, NiMH, and alkaline cells.